-Buying a pair of handmade shoes is an investment, further to this a pair of bespoke shoes can last upwards of 5 years depending on your use and how you look after them.
+Buying a pair of handmade shoes is an investment.
+Further to this a pair of bespoke shoes can last upwards of 5 years depending on your use and how you look after them.
+Once we have made your shoes the life of it depends on the care and maintenence applied to it during its life.
 Here are a few pointers for different leathers and applications for how to get the most out of your new bespoke leather shoes or leather product.

 What should I put on my shoes to protect them or polish them?